gotechnica/technica-expo-app/api/DEVELOPING.md

 # Setup
 ## Virtualenv
 We use virtualenv.
-To use it, run `source venv/bin/activate` on Linix/MacOS, and `.\venv\Scripts\activate` on Windows.
+To install on Linux/MacOS, run `sudo pip install virtualenv` and then run `virtualenv venv`.
+To use it, cd into this directory and run `source venv/bin/activate` on Linux/MacOS or `.\venv\Scripts\activate` on Windows.

-Run `deactivate` to exit the virtual enviroment.
+Run `deactivate` to exit the virtual environment.

 ## Installation
 Once in the virtualenv, run `pip install -r requirements.txt`.
 This installs the required packages.

 # Running
 To run the server, just run `python server.py`.
-The Flask server is then accessible from http://127.0.0.1:5000/
+The Flask server is then accessible from http://127.0.0.1:5000/.

 # Devloping
 Each file uses *blueprints*.
 See http://flask.pocoo.org/docs/1.0/blueprints/ for more details - it works mostly the same normal Flask, and gives us modularity.